hyling/kean.github.io/_posts/2017-11-10-codable-tips-and-tricks.markdown

 }
 ```

-To decode this data safely we could implement a custom `init(from decoder: Decoder) throws` initializer but this time take advantage of our new `decode(...)` methods which doesn't require an explicit type parameter:
+To decode this data safely we could implement a custom `init(from decoder: Decoder) throws` initializer but this time take advantage of our new `decode(...)` methods which don't require an explicit type parameter:

 ```swift
 final class Post: Decodable {